pkic/pkic.org/content/events/2023/post-quantum-cryptography-conference/_index.md

 The conference was open for anyone interested in preparing for Post-Quantum Cryptography and **not limited** to the members of the PKI Consortium.

+> We are now accepting proposals for presentations at the next Post-Quantum Cryptography Conference of the PKI Consortium, taking place in Europe after the summer of 2023.
+>
+> **Submit your proposed talk to our [call for presentations](https://forms.gle/Eez13Ubmrp1zFfre9)**.

 ## Sponsors

 We are immensely grateful to our sponsors: